Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Admissibility of positive control operator

 for any step function $v:[0,\tau]\to U_+$, where we used the fact that $ R(\la_0,A_{-1})B \in \mathcal{L}(U,X) $ (since an everywhere defined positive operator on Banach lattices is norm bounded).
 Thus,

 for all positive step function $v$.
 Therefore, using the fact that $U$-valued positive step functions are dense in $ L^{1}_+([0,\t];U) $ and according to Remark \ref{S2.R2}, it follows from \eqref{Estimate} that $ (A,B) $ is positive $ L^1 $-admissible.
-This completes the proof. \end{proof} \begin{remark} We note that Theorem \ref{S2.T1} provide a sufficient conditions for $L^1$-admissibility of positive input operators (more generally, the difference of two positive operators) for positive semigroups, namely a lower norm estimate for the resolvent on the positive cone.
-Note also that the result of the above theorem is more interesting when the state space $X$ is not reflexive.
+This completes the proof. \end{proof} \begin{remark} We note that Theorem \ref{S2.T1} provide a sufficient conditions for $L^1$-admissibility of positive input operators for positive semigroups, namely a lower norm estimate for the resolvent on the positive cone.
+Note also that the result of the above theorem is more interesting when the state-space $X$ is not reflexive.
 In fact, if $X$ is a reflexive Banach lattice, then $B\in \calL(U,X)$, cf. \cite[Thm.
-4.8]{WC}.
-Note also that if $A$ has a compact resolvent, then the resolvent inverse estimate \eqref{inverse} implies that the state space is an $AL$-space, cf. \cite[Cor.
+4.8]{WC}. \end{remark} \begin{remark} It is worth noting that if $A$ has a compact resolvent, then the resolvent inverse estimate \eqref{inverse} implies that the state-space is an $AL$-space, cf. \cite[Cor.
 B.3]{AGPF}. \end{remark}